grafana/k6/README.md

 - [Javascript API](https://k6.io/docs/javascript-api).
 Reference and examples of all k6 modules.

-The docs have much more!
-And if you want more conceptual information, you can read about [Test types](https://k6.io/docs/test-types/introduction/), [Test strategies](https://k6.io/docs/testing-guides/api-load-testing/), or one of the many informative [Blog posts](https://k6.io/blog)
+These links barely scratch the surface!
+If you're looking for conceptual information, you can read about [Test types](https://k6.io/docs/test-types/introduction/), [Test strategies](https://k6.io/docs/testing-guides/), or one of the many informative [Blog posts](https://k6.io/blog)

 ## Contribute